anujbansal16/Terminal-File-Explorer/README.md

 Examples:

 ```
-move file1 file2 dir1 /		#move files from pwd to application root
+move file1 file2 dir1 /		#move file1 and file2 from pwd to application root
-move file2 dir1 ~		#move files from pwd to application root
+move file2 dir1 ~		#move file1 and directory dir1 from pwd to application root
-move file2 dir1 .		#move files from pwd to same pwd with '-copy' apended in the name of files
+move file2 dir1 .		#move file2 and directory dir1 from pwd to same pwd with '-copy' apended in the name of files
-move file1 file2 dir1 ~/dir	#move files from pwd dir (this is absoulte path)
+move file1 file2 dir1 ~/dir	#move file1 and file2 from pwd to dir(this is absoulte path)
-move file1 file2 dir1 /dir	#move files from pwd dir (this is absoulte path)
+move file1 file2 dir1 /dir	#move file1 and file2 from pwd to dir(this is absoulte path)
-move file2 dir1 dir2/dir3	#move files from pwd to dir3 (this is relative path)
+move file2 dir1 dir2/dir3	#move file2 and directory1 from pwd to dir3(this is relative path)
 ```